alibaba/anyproxy/README.md

 * root certs and temperary certs are stored at ``path.join(util.getUserHome(),"/.anyproxy_certs/")``
 * to get the rootCA.crt file , you may either find it in local dir or download it via anyproxy web interface
 * to clear all the temperary certificates ``anyproxy --clear``
+* https features may be unstable in windows

 Others
 -----------------